PNR South Main Line: Mayon Limited

 The older Mayon Express Limited service was hauled by the newly-acquired MCBP class DMUs starting in 1973.

 In March 2012, the Mayon Limited was resurrected and ran between Tutuban and Ligao.
 The train ran as Mayon DeLuxe on Monday, Wednesday and Friday from Tutuban as train T-713 with three air-conditioned carriages with reclining seats.
 The train returned on Tuesday, Thursday and Sunday as train T-714 from Ligao.
-On Tuesdays, Thursdays and Sundays the train ran as Ordinary train (T-815) with non-reclining seats and cooling by fan.
+On Tuesdays, Thursdays, and Sundays the train ran as Ordinary train (T-815) with non-reclining seats and cooling by fan.
 The departures for train T-816 were scheduled every Monday, Wednesday and Friday.
 The train did not run on Saturdays.
-The trains meet at Gumaca.
+The trains met at Gumaca.

 Two types of DMUs were used for the service.
-The ordinary Mayon Limited services used KiHa 52 DMUs.
-Meanwhile the Mayon Limited Deluxe used the KiHa 59 series DMUs, still with its original Kogane livery.
+The ordinary Mayon Limited services used KiHa 52 DMUs, while the Mayon Limited Deluxe used the KiHa 59 series DMUs, still with its original Kogane livery.

 As of September 2013, all operations to the Bicol Region, including the Mayon Limited, have been suspended.